Table of Contents

 - Optimizes distribution for residential, commercial, and industrial zones

-4. Integrated Water Management with Rainwater Harvesting
+4. Integrated Dholera Smart City Water Management with Rainwater Harvesting

 - Captures seasonal rainfall for reuse (rainwater harvesting benefits)